Large-screen television technology: Laser Phosphor Display

-In Laser Phosphor Display technology, first demonstrated in June 2010 at InfoComm, the image is provided by the use of lasers, which are located on the back of the television, reflected off a rapidly moving bank of mirrors to excite pixels on the television screen in a similar way to cathode-ray tubes.
+In Laser Phosphor Display technology, first demonstrated in June 2010 at InfoComm, the image is provided by the use of lasers, which are located on the back of the television, reflected off a rapidly moving bank of mirrors to excite pixels on the television screen in a similar way to cathode ray tubes.
 The mirrors reflect the laser beams across the screen and so produce the necessary number of image lines.
 The small layers of phosphors inside the glass emit red, green or blue light when excited by a soft UV laser.
 The laser can be varied in intensity or completely turned on or off without a problem, which means that a dark display would need less power to project its images.

 Comparison of television display technologies

 CRT

 Though large-screen CRT TVs/monitors exist, the screen size is limited by their impracticality.
 The bigger the screen, the greater the weight, and the deeper the CRT.

 A typical 32 in television can weigh about 150 lb or more.
-The Sony PVM-4300 monitor weighed 200 kg (440 lb) and had the largest ever CRT with a 43 in diagonal display.
+The Sony PVM-4300 monitor weighs 200 kg (440 lb) and has the largest ever CRT with a 43 in diagonal display.
 SlimFit televisions exist, but are not common.